 The tremendous growth of international trade over the past several decades has been both a primary cause and effect of globalization.
-The volume of world trade has increased twenty-seven fold from $296 billion in 1950 to more than $8 trillion in 2005.1 Although international trade experienced a contraction of 12.2 percent in 2009—the steepest decline since World War II—trade is again on the upswing.2
+The volume of world trade increased twenty-seven fold from $296 billion in 1950 to $8 trillion in 2005 (WTO, 2007).
+In recent years world trade has declined in volume and was down in 2012 and is expected to remain sluggish through 2013.
+This is a result of the struggling economies of Europe and doubt over the Euro (WTO, 2013).
+The continued decline of world trade was evidenced by a decrease of 0.3 percent in May, with forecasters cutting their prediction for global growth (Hannon, 2013).

 As a result of international trade, consumers around the world enjoy a broader selection of products than they would if they only had access to domestically made products.
 Also, in response to the ever-growing flow of goods, services and capital, a whole host of U.S. government agencies and international institutions has been established to help manage these rapidly-developing trends.